-The J1 aims to optimize EUCOM’s human resource posture to enable U.S. Forces to conduct the full spectrum of missions within EUCOM’s area of responsibility
+The J1 Directorate optimizes EUCOM’s human resource posture to enable U.S. Forces to conduct the full spectrum of missions within the command’s area of responsibility.

-EUCOM’s intelligence enterprise focuses on the commander’s priorities to provide advanced warning, situational understanding, relevant predictive estimates, and strategic context for its strategy of “active security” and lines of operation.
+The J2 Directorate's intelligence enterprise provides advanced warning, situational understanding, relevant predictive estimates, and strategic context for active security and lines of operation.

-The J3 Directorate is also known as the EUCOM Plans and Operations Center (EPOC) directs the development and execution of operations that support U.S. interests and regional alliances in EUCOM’s area of responsibility.
+The J3 Directorate is also known as the EUCOM Plans and Operations Center (EPOC), which directs the development and execution of operations supporting U.S. interests and regional alliances in the command’s area of responsibility.

-As the logistics directorate, J4 enables strategic and operational readiness by coordinating logistics, health readiness, engineering and humanitarian support throughout EUCOM’s theater and optimizing joint and multinational force abilities.
+As the logistics directorate, the J4 coordinates logistics, health readiness, engineering, and humanitarian support throughout EUCOM’s theater.

-The J5/8 develops basic military/political policy and planning for command activities involving relations with other U.S. combatant commands, allied and international military organizations, and subordinate commands.
+The J5/8 Directorate develops basic military/political policy and planning for command activities involving relations with other U.S. combatant commands, allied, and international military organizations, as well as subordinate commands.

-The J7 directorate provides independent assessments and analysis of strategic and operational processes and products though three divisions: Joint Training and Exercises, Theater Assessments and Analysis, and Operational Assessments and Readiness.
+The J7 Directorate provides independent assessments and analysis of strategic and operational processes and products though three divisions: Joint Training and Exercises, Theater Assessments and Analysis, and Operational Assessments and Readiness.

-The command chaplain helps advance EUCOM’s objectives of regional security and stability by providing advice and situational awareness on all matters related to religion, ethics and morale.
+The EUCOM command chaplain provides advice and guidance all matters related to religion, ethics and morale.